hyperbridge/funding-protocol/README.md

 ## Installation

-Use Yarn to install: `yarn install`.
+Use NPM to install: `npm install`.

 ## Getting Started

-Use this command to build: `yarn run build`.
+Use this command to build: `npm run build`.

-Use this command to run the test client: `yarn run client`.
+Use this command to run the test client: `npm run client`.

 ## Contribution